dmd123/DDP_Project/README.md

 <li>Use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.</li>
 </ol>

-<h5>Part 1 – Shiny Application</h5>
+<h5>Part 1: Shiny Application</h5>
+Write a shiny application with associated supporting documentation.
 <ul>
-<li>Write a shiny application with associated supporting documentation.
-The documentation should be thought of as whatever a user will need to get started using your application</li>
+<li>Documentation should be thought of as whatever a user will need to get started using your application</li>
 <li>Deploy the application on Rstudio's shiny server</li>
 <li>Share the application link by pasting it into the provided text box</li>
 <li>Share your server.R and ui.R code on github</li>